 The Donner Party needed rescuing.

 The American Medical Association (AMA) was founded.

 Brigham Young, inspired by reports from John Fremont, led his Mormon followers to establish Salt Lake City.

-Events around the World in 1847
+What Was Happening around the World in 1847?

 Elsewhere in the world, Liberia (Africa) declared independence, though I’m not sure whom they declared it from, if anyone.